Mental Health and Wellbeing: Counselling and Talking Therapies

 Project 5: 1-to-1 support

-• Project 5offers a free wellbeing support service to health and social care workers.
+• Project 5 offers a free wellbeing support service to health and social care workers.
 You can book up to three sessions of coaching or wellbeing support via video or phone with an experienced coach or therapist.
 See Get Support (project5.org).

 • Doctors and Dentists